Are you vulnerable to union organizing?

 Tagged with: Employer of Choice,

-By 2020, millennials will make up 46 percent of the workplace.
-And even though they have more student-loan debt on average than any other generation by far, they’re motivated much more by non-monetary and intangible work benefits.
-Consider adding these benefits to your roster to improve your millennial recruitment efforts.
+By 2025, millennials are estimated to make up 75% of the labor force, although they are already the most prevalent generation in today's workforce.
+And even though they have more student-loan debt on average than any other generation by far, they're motivated much more by non-monetary and intangible work benefits.
+If you want to recruit millennials that are going to become business leaders in your organization, there are a few benefits to take into consideration to ensure you're attracting and retaining top talent.
+Consider adding these benefits to your roster to improve your recruitment efforts.

-For millennials, the days of working in cubicles from 9 to 5 are unstimulating and inefficient.
-They know great ideas aren’t the result of staring at white walls, and they don’t frame work within the confines of an eight-hour day.
+For millennials, the traditional days of working in cubicles from 9 to 5 are understimulating and inefficient.
+They know great ideas aren't the result of staring at white walls, and they don't frame work within the confines of an eight-hour day.
 Get them on board by offering the freedom they crave.
-Allow remote work days, even if only twice a month, and create collaborative working spaces where they can mix, mingle and generate ideas with other colleagues.

 Millennials are looking for more than health, vision and dental.
 They know they're more engaged and productive at work if they're active and healthy, and they expect you to understand that, too.
 A monthly stipend for a gym membership or a work-sponsored exercise program can go a long way toward bringing them on board.